GemmaGoddard33/About-Me-Website/README.md

 This project is my **first HTML and CSS website**, built as part of a class assignment to create a personal portfolio.
 It serves as a showcase of my skills, projects, and achievements in a clean and visually appealing format. (

-Note: The website used to be hosted, but was taken down at the end of this class.
+Note: The website used to be hosted, but was taken down at the end of the class.

 ## About the Project